frankcodedKing/nftaxiars/README.md

-# laravel script for aqru finance made with laravel
+# laravel script for axiars made with laravel